paradime/paradime.github.io/_posts/2015-10-21-Teaching-How-to-Learn.md

 into what was included in a script.

 1. The paper itself ($)
-2. The actor or acctress ('selector')
+2. The actor or actress ('selector')
 3. The action for them to take or what they should say (action)

 This bundles nicely into the syntax for JQuery, ```$('selector').action()```